-The maximum aggregate number of shares that may be delivered under the 2016 Plan as a result of the exercise of ISOs is 5,200,000 shares.
+Subject to the increase in the share reserve described above, the maximum aggregate number of shares that may be delivered under the 2016 Plan as a result of the exercise of ISOs is 8,000,000 shares.
 In addition, a director who is not an employee or a consultant may not be granted an award that has a fair value, as of the date of grant, which exceeds \$300,000 in the aggregate.